veselosky/bluebucket/content/bluebucket.md

 direct impact on revenues, and IT costs make up a significant portion of overhead and/or cost of goods sold.

+With Blue Bucket, I'm aiming to prove that the combination of *simple* open source software components, pay-as-you-go cloud services, and good system design, can produce a very scalable, very low-cost publishing system.
+That system can be simple enough that it can replace static site generators or Wordpress, and scalable enough that it can replace the high-end commercial systems used at large media companies.

 ## The Objective and Hypothesis

 With Blue Bucket, I'm aiming to prove that the combination of *simple* open